ncagle/DNS-over-HTTPS/WebSockets.md

 - New functions for recv/send so that we can pass on extra flags for websockets use (like end of packet flag, compression, binary/text etc)

+## Questions

 TBD: do we need options for HTTP/2 ?

+TBD: how to set/change the maximum allowed message-size?

+TBD: what about other types like in a future extension?
+Should we reserve or do something for that possibility?

+TBD: do we nee a `curl_ws_poll()` for the `WS_ALONE` use case?
+It could wait for websockets activity and transparently handle ping/pongs.

 ## `CURLOPT_URL`